tnebooks/10th-science/content.en/laws-of-motion/_index.md

 ## ROCKET PROPULSION

 Propulsion of rockets is based on the law of conservation of linear momentum as well as Newton’s III law of motion.
-Rockets are

-10th\_Science\_Unit-1.indd 8 06-12-2021 17:28:48

-9 **Laws of motion**
+Rockets are filled with a fuel (either liquid or solid) in the propellant tank.
+When the rocket is fired, this fuel is burnt and a hot gas is ejected with a high speed from the nozzle of the rocket, producing a huge momentum.
+To balance this momentum, an equal and opposite reaction force is produced in the combustion chamber, which makes the rocket project forward.

+While in motion, the mass of the rocket gradually decreases, until the fuel is completely burnt out.
+Since, there is no net external force acting on it, the linear momentum of the system is conserved.
+The mass of the rocket decreases with altitude, which results in the gradual increase in velocity of the rocket.
+At one stage, it reaches a velocity, which is sufficient to just escape from the gravitational pull of the Earth.
+This velocity is called escape velocity.
+(This topic will be discussed in detail_ in higher classes).

+## GRAVITATION

+### Newton’s universal law of gravitation

+This law states that **every particle of matter in this universe attracts every other particle with a force.
+This force is directly proportional to the product of their masses and inversely proportional to the square of the distance between the centers of these masses.
+The direction of the force acts along the line joining the masses**.

+Force between the masses is always attractive and it does not depend on the medium where they are placed.

+**Figure 1.8** Gravitational force between two masses

+_
+**Figure 1.7** Conservation of linear momentum

 Let, m1 and m2 be the masses of two bodies A and B placed _r_ metre apart in space